Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Formalism of the Ultraviolet Cut-Off Energy

-where the time and space coordinates are denoted as $x=(x^0,x^1,x^2,x^3)=(ct,x,y,z)$, with $c$ being the velocity of light \cite{BJDR}.
-Each basis function with index $p$ has a value of one (unity) within the individual space-time elements such as orthoplexes, and vanishes outside of this element.
-In this formalism, fields propagate in the space-time continuum with restricted degrees of freedom.
+the integral in Eq.~(\ref{eqn:action}) is covariant/invariant for the Poincar\'e transformation.
+The above relations are examples of the covariance/invariance pertaining to the Lorentz/Poincar\'e transformation of in this paper.
+In general, the tangent space on the curved space-time continuum enables the simpler local treatment of the Lorentz/Poincar\'e covariance/invariance.
+The quantity $\sqrt{{\rm \det}(g_{\mu\nu})}$ that appears in general relativity corresponds to the Jacobian for integral with respect to the coordinate variables at each point on the curved space-time continuum.
+At each point, general relativity requires the existence of the tangent space that is flat with the metric defined using Eq.~(\ref{eqn:metr0}).
+Hence, fields can be defined on such a tangent space.

 Among electromagnetic, weak and strong interactions, the leading self-energy is the quadratic Higgs term.
 We are concerned with the relation between this self-energy and general relativity, described by the following Einstein field equations \cite{LanL} with $\mu, \nu=0,1,2,3$

-Here, $G$ is the gravitational constant; $T_{\mu\nu}$ is the energy-momentum tensor; and $g_{\mu\nu}$ is the metric tensor, whose special form for Minkowski space is given by

-In Eq. (\ref{eqn:Eeq}), the scalar curvature $R$ is sequentially defined from the Riemann curvature tensor $R^{\rho}_{\mu \rho \nu}$ as follows:
+Here, $G$ is the gravitational constant; and $T_{\mu\nu}$ is the energy-momentum tensor.
+In Eq.~(\ref{eqn:Eeq}), the scalar curvature $R$ is sequentially defined from the Riemann curvature tensor $R^{\rho}_{\mu \rho \nu}$ as follows: $ R_{\mu \nu}=R^{\rho}_{\mu \rho \nu}, $ and $ R=g^{\mu \nu} R_{\mu \nu}. $ The notations used for the indices in these contractions as well as the expressions of the Einstein equations follow those employed in \cite{LanL}.
+In this textbook, it is noted that in the literature, a definition of the contraction using another pair of indices yields a difference in sign.